zlatinb/muwire-seedbox-daemon/README.md

 ## Integration with consoles and monitoring systems.

 The daemon is intended to be integrated with a seedbox console which manages one or more such daemons.
 It also exposes standard Spring Boot Actuator endpoint which can be integrated with various monitoring systems.
-Integration with Zabbix has already been demonstrated.
+Integration with Zabbix has already been demonstrated and a template file is available in this source - `zbx_muwire-seedbox_template_v0.1.yaml`

 ## Building